sst/guide/_examples/how-to-use-thundra-to-monitor-your-serverless-app.md

 Go to the **API** tab and click the **Send** button.

-Note, The API explorer lets you make HTTP requests to any of the routes in your `Api` and `ApiGatewayV1Api` constructs.
+Note, The API explorer lets you make HTTP requests to any of the routes in your `Api` construct.
 Set the headers, query params, request body, and view the function logs with the response.

 ![API tab invoke button](/assets/examples/thundra/api_tab_invoke_button.png)